Shadowfire (video game): Gameplay

 Players control all six characters and have one hour and forty minutes of realtime to rescue Ambassador Kryxix and capture General Zoff.
 All six characters have different abilities.
-Syylk is an insectoid and a strong fighter; Zark Montor, the team leader, is an expert in unarmed combat and the translator of the group - meaning that Kryxix will only follow Montor; Sevrina Maris is the only character who can pick locks; Torik is an avian with thorough knowledge of explosives - and the fastest moving character; Maul is a slow powerful combat droid; and Manto is a weak droid, but the only team member that can operate the transporter that is vital for the mission's success.
+Syylk is an insectoid and a strong fighter; Zark Montor, the team leader, is an expert in unarmed combat and the translator of the group - meaning that Kryxix will only follow Montor; Sevrina Maris is the only character who can pick locks; Torik is an avian and the fastest moving character; Maul is a slow powerful combat droid; and Manto is a weak droid, but the only team member that can operate the transporter that is vital for the mission's success.

 Controls are completely icon based and the screen is divided into several sections.
 The upper screen section is called the mission command screen and displays which character is active, the active character's location and the status of all characters: whether they are moving, engaged in combat, weak or dying or performing certain action such as picking locks.
 The lower half of the screen changes depending on the situation and shows additional information and all selectable actions.

 From the main game screen (Enigma Force screen) players can choose one of the six characters and access four sub-screens: